madrilene/lenesaile.com/src/en/blog/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 <html lang="es"></html>
 ```

-For the highest possible security of our websites, we set up <code>HTTP response header</code>.
+For the highest possible security of our websites, we set up `HTTP response header`.
 The Content Security Policy (CSP) header is an additional layer of security that helps detect and mitigate certain types of attacks such as cross-site scripting (XSS) and data injection attacks.
 We do this by specifying exactly which resources the browser can load.

 For Snipcart to work, we have to enable script retrieval through Snipcart in the Content Security Policy header.